aryanhiremath/Air-Quality-Monitor-Using-Linear-Regression/README.md

 # Air Quality Monitor Using Linear Regression

 ## Overview
 This project aims to develop an air quality monitoring system that uses linear regression to analyze and predict air pollution levels.
-The system collects real-time environmental data, processes it, and provides insights into air quality trends
+The system collects real-time environmental data, processes it, and provides insights into air quality trends.

 ## Features
 - Real-time air quality data collection